npeleg/brain_freeze/README.md

  - the timestamp the snapshot was taken at

 To simulate the hardware side, you are supplied with a binary file containing the user's basic information
-and a list of their cognition snapshots taken in the morning hours of April 4th, 2019.
+and a list of their cognition snapshots taken in the morning hours of December 4th, 2019.
 The software side, i.e. BrainFreeze system and its components, is explained below.

 ## Installation